 Because many of the party guests would be his friends, I figured I’d better give them something to do.
 I ended up renting a ping pong table and they loved it!
 They also had the game system hooked up in the teen hangout and spike ball outside.

-Graduation Party Decoration
+Decorations for a Graduation Party

 I’ve been looking around Pinterest for High School Graduation Party Ideas and that’s when I remembered an old DIY party decorating craft I did years ago for Shutterfly.
 I also have these Graduation Quotes that you may be able to use.
 You’ll just have to cut the date off.